FAQ Dunkirk – Rosslare

 We want to ensure that your journey is as smooth as possible.
 To book an accessible cabin, please call our friendly customer care centre on 03448486090 and we will ensure all your needs are met.

 - Is it necessary to bring identification when checking in and or boarding?

 All travellers will need a valid passport of form of ID.
 If you are not able to show a valid passport or form of ID you will be refused at check-in.

 - Can I bring my pet?

 Yes - we now have a limited capacity for pet travel.
-Please state your requirements in the assistance section of our webform.
+Please select a pet-friendly cabin whilst completing your booking.

 - What forms of payment are accepted onboard?